 You need to be proactive and apply for these credits at the same time you are completing your Award.
 Applying for these credits will require you to complete the relevant assessment.
 Some of the assessments have an observation or feedback element that needs to be witnessed and completed in the moment by an adult or peer, therefore participants cannot apply for credits after they have completed their Award.
 Please note: the adult or peer cannot be a family member.

-The cost to have each assessment checked and signed off by our external provider, Capital Training, is $6.
+The cost to have each assessment checked and signed off by our external provider, Capital Training, is $11 for a 2 credit unit standard, $16 for a 3 credit unit standard and $21 for a 4 credit unit standard.

 Please note that these assessments are specifically designed for Award participants only, you are only eligible to complete these assessments if you are currently doing the Award.